Professional practice

 • Advising (as junior to Sam Wordsworth KC) in respect of potential international law claims in respect of revocation of a pharmaceutical patent.

-• Assisting three leading international law counsel with the preparation of a detailed opinion regarding the extent to which a third State could give effect to foreign judgments and requests for mutual legal assistance given the findings of an arbitral award.
-This matter raised various complex questions of international law, including questions of issue estoppel and res judicata, whether one state would breach international law if it failed to give effect to the award and instead gave effect to other judgments rendered in the state against which the award was made, and the extent to which proceedings in absentia are compatible with Article 14 ICCPR.
+• Assisting leading international law counsel with the preparation of an opinion regarding the extent to which a third State could give effect to foreign judgments and respond to requests for mutual legal assistance given the findings of an arbitral award.
+This matter raised various complex questions of international law, including: questions of issue estoppel and res judicata; whether one State would breach international law if it failed to give effect to the award and instead gave effect to other judgments rendered in the State against which the award was made; and the extent to which proceedings in absentia are compatible with Article 14 ICCPR.

 Shipping & admiralty

-Peter gained a good deal of experience during pupillage (with Nigel Eaton KC) in dry shipping matters and related insurance law points.
-Since commencing practice his experience has included:
+Peter gained a good deal of experience during pupillage (with Nigel Eaton KC) in dry shipping matters and related insurance law points and has continued to practise in the field as part of his overall commercial disputes practice.

 • Acting in respect of application to challenge to English courts’ jurisdiction to hear claim under bunkering contract.